-The fastest way to remove an image background is to use the Set Transparent color tool.
-The only catch is this only works for removing solid colors, like white backgrounds.
+The fastest way to remove an image background is to use the Set Transparent Color tool.
+The only catch is that it only works for removing solid colors, like white backgrounds.

 To remove a white background from an image in PowerPoint, simply: